The Little Drummer Girl (TV series): Production

+Release

+The six-episode series first aired on BBC One in the United Kingdom on 28 October 2018 and on AMC in the United States during November 2018.

+Park expressed disappointment that more cinemas weren't interested in screening the miniseries, after seeing the initial two episodes screened at London Film Festival "It looked so good on the big screen" Park said, "it made me sad that people would have to watch it on their televisions and smartphones.
+I made up my mind that, if I tackled this kind of project again, it would have to be something worth giving up a theater release.”

+In March 2019, a Director’s Cut version of the series was uploaded on Korean streaming platform Watcha Play.
+Park had continued editing the project for two months after the show finished airing on TV.
+Several changes were made to bring the series more into line with Park's vision, including reversals to content restrictions imposed by international networks and fixing scenes where editing had been rushed.

+In November 2022, South Korean Blu-Ray label Plain Archive released a steelbook and collector's edition of the Director's Cut on 4K and HD Blu-ray.
+The series sold out during pre-orders.

 Reception

 On review aggregator website Rotten Tomatoes, the series holds an approval rating of 95% based on 75 reviews, with an average rating of 7.8/10.
 The critics' consensus reads "The Little Drummer Girl marches to a steady beat of assured plotting, extraordinary art direction, and a uniformly terrific cast that makes the show's smolderingly slow burn pace bearable."
 On Metacritic, it has a weighted average score of 75 out of 100 based on 18 reviews, signifying "generally favorable reviews".

 Richard Lawson of Vanity Fair praised Florence Pugh's acting but criticized elements of the story.

-Alan Sepinwell of Rolling Stone awarded The Little Drummer Girl 3.5 out of five stars, praising the acting and lush presentation but criticizing what he regarded as the show's "convoluted" story.
+Alan Sepinwell of Rolling Stone awarded The Little Drummer Girl 3.5 out of four stars, praising the acting and lush presentation but criticizing what he regarded as the show's "convoluted" story.
 He observed that it followed the formula of the critically acclaimed The Night Manager television series, an adaptation of another one of Le Carré's novels.
 Judy Berman, reviewing for TIME, praised the TV series for its suspense, exploring moral dilemmas and the legacy of British foreign policy in the Middle East, and for having nuanced characters on both sides.

 Troy Patterson of The New Yorker described the series as a "subtly nutty geopolitical thriller distilled to an exercise in psychological suspense".
 He also praised Florence Pugh, Alexander Skarsgård, and Michael Shannon's performances as the main protagonists Charlie Ross, Gadi Becker, and Martin Kurtz.
 Matt Zoller Seitz of Vulture described the series as "a lavishly produced, intelligent, tasteful mixed bag, more interesting to think about than to watch."
 Jesse Schedeen of IGN awarded the series 8.2 out of 10, praising Pugh's "mesmerizing" performance and Park Chan-Wook's strong directorial vision for overcoming its storytelling flaws.